ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 default is to not prohibit any particular interface.

-### Socket Intents {#socket-intents}
+### Application Intents {#socket-intents}

-Socket Intents are a group of properties expressing what an application wants to achieve, knows, assumes or prefers regarding its communication.
+Application Intents are a group of properties expressing what an application wants to achieve, knows, assumes or prefers regarding its communication.
 They are not strict requirements.
 In particular, they should not be used to express any Quality of Service expectations that an application might have.
 Instead, an application should express its intentions and its expected traffic characteristics in order to help the TAPS system make decisions that best match it, but on a best-effort basis.
-Even though Socket Intents do not represent Quality of Service requirements, a TAPS system may use them to determine a DSCP value, e.g. similar to Table 1 in {{I-D.ietf-tsvwg-rtcweb-qos}}.
+Even though Application Intents do not represent Quality of Service requirements, a TAPS system may use them to determine a DSCP value, e.g. similar to Table 1 in {{I-D.ietf-tsvwg-rtcweb-qos}}.

-Socket Intents can influence protocol selection, protocol configuration, path selection, and endpoint selection.
+Application Intents can influence protocol selection, protocol configuration, path selection, and endpoint selection.
 For example, setting the "Timeliness" Intent to "Interactive" may lead the TAPS system to disable the Nagle algorithm for a connection, while setting the "Timeliness" to "Background" may lead it to